DvvCz/constime/README.md

 # Constime

 This is a tiny alternative to https://github.com/nhynes/comptime-rs, with no dependencies and <70 LOC.

-Note that it does not support externs, however.
+Note that it currently does not support externs.

 ```rust
 fn main() {